 - Safety and Health Program Management

-Faculty members in the fire and safety degree programs are nationally and internationally known for their teaching, research and dedication to the fire and safety fields.
+Faculty members in the occupational safety programs are nationally and internationally known for their teaching, research and dedication to the fire and safety fields.
 However, perhaps most importantly, the professors are especially dedicated to student success and are involved in every aspect of fire and safety.